Jerry Schemmel

-Gerard H. Schemmel (born November 26, 1959) is an American sportscaster formally working as a play-by-play radio announcer for the Colorado Rockies of Major League Baseball.
+Gerard H. Schemmel (born November 26, 1959) is an American sportscaster, formerly working as a play-by-play radio announcer for the Colorado Rockies of Major League Baseball.
 He previously called Denver Nuggets games on both Radio and TV for 18 seasons.

 He is a survivor of the United Airlines Flight 232 disaster that occurred on July 19, 1989.

 Schemmel is also an endurance cyclist, and holds several state of Colorado cycling records.
 In 2015, he and cycling partner Brad Cooper won the Two Person Division of the Race Across America.
 The pair finished 3,062 miles in little over seven days.
 A documentary about their effort, called Godspeed, was released in 2017.